 For this reason, measurement of PSA in the blood has been used as a screening test for prostate cancer.
-However, the PSA test was initially developed only to monitor men who had a history of prostate cancer.
+However, the PSA test was first developed only to monitor men who had a history of prostate cancer.
 Views about PSA screening and appropriate follow-up have been evolving.

 What constitutes an elevated PSA?

 No single normal level has been established.
 Historically, a level of 4.0 ng/mL or higher was used to justify a biopsy of the prostate (a sample of prostate tissue) to try and determine if a man has prostate cancer.
-However, this practice has been changing and other factors are being considered in the decision making to perform a prostate biopsy.
+However, this practice has been changing and other factors are being considered in the decision to perform a prostate biopsy.

-No, prostate cancer has been detected in men with levels less than 4.0 ng/mL and many men with PSA levels higher than 4.0 ng/mL do not have prostate cancer.
+No, prostate cancer has been detected in men with levels less than 4.0 ng/mL.
+And many men with PSA levels higher than 4.0 ng/mL do not have prostate cancer.
 There is no PSA level below which the risk of cancer is zero.
 Two men with the same PSA level may have very different risks of prostate cancer depending on other risk factors.

-Drugs known as 5-alpha reductase blockers (finasteride or dutasteride), which can be used to treat an enlarged prostate, will lower PSA levels.
-These factors make the PSA level difficult to interpret.
+Drugs known as 5-alpha reductase blockers (finasteride or dutasteride), which are used at times to treat an enlarged prostate, will lower PSA levels.
+These factors are important to consider when interpreting the PSA test result.

-So, how should an elevated PSA level be interpreted?
+How should an elevated PSA level be interpreted?